nathantja/how-web-works/partOne.md

 The system connecting the hostname to the server/IP.

 ### What is a query string?
+Something we can pass in our HTTP request, and a way to pass arguments to a server.
+They are key/value pairs.

 ### What are two HTTP verbs and how are they different?
 ### What is an HTTP request?
 ### What is an HTTP response?